 |---|---|---|---|

-| GPTQ | Post-training, uses calibration data to minimize layer-wise reconstruction error | High quality, fast inference on GPU | Server-side GPU deployment |
+| GPTQ | Post-training quantization that minimizes layer-wise reconstruction error using calibration data | Strong quality, mature GPU tooling | Server-side compression and GPU deployment |

 Full guide: Model Quantization: GPTQ, AWQ and GGUF.